patymurrieta/Digging-into-Early-Colonial-Mexico/DECM_Historical_Gazetteer/README.md

 	mentioned in the RG reports and the Suma de Visita de los Pueblos, providing a precise window into the period when these were recorded (1548-1550/1577-1585).
-	This dataset contains: the toponyms with coordinates, mentioned and disambiguated for each RG volume and the Suma; plus the 30 geographical layers and 32 tables as explained above, as well as the DECM Gazetteer Registry.
+	This dataset contains: the toponyms with coordinates, mentioned and disambiguated for each RG volume and the Suma; plus, the 30 geographical layers and 32 tables as explained above, as well as the DECM Gazetteer Registry.

 3. The DECM Gazetteer Registry: